Weinstein handlebodies for complements of smoothed toric divisors: Lifting co-normals to Kirby diagrams

-The steps are as follows (further details for these steps comprise the remainder of this section): \begin{enumerate} \item For each vertex $V_i$ for $i$ from $1$ to $k$, let $(v_i,u_i)$ be the positively oriented basis of normal vectors to the edges meeting at $V_i$. \item Let $s_i(V_i) = v_i-u_i$. \item Let $n_i$ be the unit normal vector to $s_i$ such that $(n_i, s_i)$ is a positively oriented basis (so $n_i$ is a $90^\circ$ clockwise rotation from $s_i$). \item Draw on the square $\mathcal{S}$ a line of slope $s_i$ with its normal $n_i$. \item Isotope all these curves in the torus represented by the square $\mathcal{S}$ such that at the end of the isotopy all the curves lie in the cross shaped region $A\cup B\cup C$ of Figure \ref{torussquare}, the curves only intersect in the interior of the annulus region $A$, and bigons should be removed according to the rule of Remark~\ref{rk:isotopy} and Figure \ref{bigons}, see for example Figure \ref{fig:removing_bigon}.
-In this paper we choose the convention of always isotoping in the direction opposite the co-orientation, so that the resulting curves traverse the annulus always in the clockwise direction, see Figure \ref{cwccw}.
-We also choose to isotope curves near the first 1-handle to the left of the red dotted line as in Figure \ref{fig:Gompf6A}, with curves which enter the 1-handle below curves which do not.
-This ensures that we can perform Gompf move 6 when we simplify the final handle diagram. \item Cut $\mathcal{S}$ along a line from the bottom left corner of the square to the center (the red dotted line in Figure \ref{torussquare}) and ``unfold'' the annulus $A\cup B\cup C\cup D$ into a rectangle, representing $J^1(S^1)$ as in Figure \ref{JetspaceRegions}.
+\begin{enumerate} \item Isotope the curves of slope $s_i$ in $\mathcal{S}$ such that at the end of the isotopy all the curves lie in the cross shaped region $A\cup B\cup C$ of Figure \ref{torussquare}, the curves only intersect in the interior of the annular region $A$, and bigons are removed according to the rule of Remark~\ref{rk:isotopy} and Figure \ref{bigons}.
+In this paper we choose the convention of always isotoping in the direction opposite the co-orientation, so that the resulting curves traverse the annulus always in the clockwise direction.
+See Figure \ref{cwccw}. \item Cut $\mathcal{S}$ along a line from the bottom left corner of the square to the center (the red dotted line in Figure \ref{torussquare}), remove both the region $E$ and the boundary of the square, and ``unfold'' the annulus $A\cup B\cup C\cup D$ into a rectangle, representing $J^1(S^1)$, the 1-jet space of $S^1$, as in Figure \ref{JetspaceRegions}.
 Transfer the curves in the annulus $A$ to the rectangle $A$ via the unfolding diffeomorphism.
-Likewise, transfer curves in the regions $B$ and $C$ such that the bottom orange $1$-handle corresponds to the orange $1$-handle on the left, etc. \item Satellite the $J^1(S^1)$ picture onto the union of $\Lambda_0$ (the attaching sphere of the $2$-handle in the $T^*T^2$-handlebody diagram $G$) with the Legendrian obtained by cusping off instead of passing through the $1$-handles as in Figure~\ref{fig:torusdecomp}.
+Likewise, transfer curves in the regions $B$ and $C$ such that the bottom orange $1$-handle corresponds to the first orange $1$-handle on the left, etc. \item Satellite the $J^1(S^1)$ picture onto the union of $\Lambda_0$ (the attaching sphere of the $2$-handle in the $D^*T^2$-handlebody diagram $G$) with the Legendrian obtained by cusping off instead of passing through the $1$-handles as in Figure~\ref{fig:torusdecomp}.
 Arrange the satellite such that the left $1$-handle of Figure \ref{JetspaceRegions} corresponds to the bottom-left $1$-handle in Figure \ref{fig:torusdecomp}.
 When satelliting near the $B$ and $C$ regions where $\Lambda_0$ and its cusped off version differ, follow the convention specified by Figure \ref{curvecorner}, taking care to preserve the relative Reeb heights.
 The result is a Weinstein handlebody diagram in standard form. \item The Weinstein handlebody diagram can now be simplified using Reidemeister moves, Legendrian handle slides and cancellations.
 Some standard simplifications are illustrated in Figure \ref{fig:standard_simplifications}. \end{enumerate}